Ohio State: Meyer met with team after suspension announced

 COLUMBUS, Ohio (AP) — Ohio State coach Urban Meyer's current suspension and previous paid leave have restricted him from talking football with his staff and athletes during August with one exception — a team meeting the day after the suspension was announced.

-Emails from the senior vice president for human resources show Meyer and athletic director Gene Smith were allowed to meet with the players and coaches last Thursday.
+Meyer and athletic director Gene Smith were allowed to meet with the players and coaches for about 45 minutes last Thursday, according to emails sent to Meyer by the senior vice president for human resources, Susan Basso.

-The emails first reported by Ohio State's campus newspaper, The Lantern, outline details of Meyer's suspension.
-He can't attend practices, meetings or official events, and can't conduct any business related to being head coach.
+The emails outlining the details of Meyer's suspension were obtained by The Associated Press on Tuesday through an open records request and first reported by Ohio State's campus newspaper, The Lantern.
+Meyer can't attend practices, meetings or official events, and can't conduct any business related to being head coach.
+He also will lose six weeks of salary — approximately $500,000 — in a year he is slated to earn $7.6 million under a deal that runs through 2022.

 Meyer and Smith were suspended over their handling of a now-fired assistant coach who was accused of domestic violence.
 Meyer resumes some coaching duties Monday but can't coach during the first three games.
 He will be allowed to run practices after the team's first game.